wp-plugins/woocommerce-store-toolkit/readme.txt

 == Screenshots ==

-1. The Store Toolkit overview screen
+1. The Store Toolkit overview screen.
-2. The Nuke WooCommerce screen with 'nuke' options
+2. The Nuke WooCommerce screen with 'nuke' options.
-3. Additional 'nuke' options for WordPress details
+3. Additional 'nuke' options for WordPress details.

 == Disclaimer ==